livioangelim/livio-portfolio/README.md

 ### 4. **Projects Section**
 A collection of projects with descriptions and links to their demo videos or GitHub repositories.
 This section showcases both front-end and back-end work, including real-world applications like a **Poker Game**.

-### 5. **Contact Section**
-This section features a contact form where visitors can send messages directly to my email.
-It also includes social media icons for LinkedIn and GitHub, allowing people to connect with me on professional platforms.

 ## How to View the Portfolio
 The portfolio is publicly accessible online.
 You can explore the live version by visiting the following URL: